bricked-contrib/mithril-shell/docs/getting-started/introduction.md

 - A dropdown quicksettings menu accessible from the status bar.
 - A control center.
   This is a lightly patched version of the GNOME control center.
+- An optional on screen display popup for volume.

 More things will be added as the project continues to be developed!